Kannan171/tp/docs/DeveloperGuide.md

 - Provides observable properties that the View can bind to
 - Handles the conversion of Model data into displayable formats
 - Manages the state of its corresponding UI component
-- Communicates with the Logic layer for command execution
+- Communicates with the Logic component for command execution

-The ViewModel layer follows these design principles:
+The ViewModel component follows these design principles:

 1. **Separation of Concerns**: Each view model is responsible for a specific aspect of the UI
 2. **Data Binding**: Uses JavaFX's property system for automatic UI updates
-3. **Dependency Management**: Maintains clear dependencies on Model and Logic layers
+3. **Dependency Management**: Maintains clear dependencies on Model and Logic components
-4. **State Management**: Handles UI state independently of the View layer
+4. **State Management**: Handles UI state independently of the View component

-### Logic layer
+### Logic component

 **API** : [`Logic.java`](https://github.com/AY2425S2-CS2103T-F10-1/tp/blob/master/src/main/java/syncsquad/teamsync/logic/Logic.java)

-Here's a (partial) class diagram of the `Logic` layer:
+Here's a (partial) class diagram of the `Logic` component:

 <img src="images/LogicClassDiagram.png" width="550"/>

-The Logic layer is responsible for:
+The Logic component is responsible for:

 - Processing user commands and executing them
 - Managing the command parsing and execution flow
-- Coordinating between the ViewModel and Model layers
+- Coordinating between the ViewModel and Model components
 - Handling command validation and error checking
 - Providing feedback on command execution results

-The Logic layer consists of several key components:
+The Logic component consists of several key components:

 - **`LogicManager`**: The main implementation of the `Logic` interface that orchestrates command execution
 - **`Messages`**: Contains common message strings used throughout the application
 - **Command Parsers**: Located in the `parser` package, responsible for parsing user input into executable commands
 - **Commands**: Located in the `commands` package, implementing the actual command logic

-How the `Logic` layer works:
+How the `Logic` component works:

-1. When a command is received from the ViewModel layer, the `LogicManager` processes it through the following steps:
+1. When a command is received from the ViewModel component, the `LogicManager` processes it through the following steps:

    - The command string is passed to the appropriate parser in the `parser` package
    - The parser validates the command format and parameters
    - A corresponding `Command` object is created
-   - The command is executed, interacting with the Model layer as needed
+   - The command is executed, interacting with the Model component as needed
-   - A `CommandResult` is returned to the ViewModel layer
+   - A `CommandResult` is returned to the ViewModel component

 2. The command execution flow: